brianpenghe/python-genomics/README.md

 ### Manipulating matrix:
 Transfer the raw layer to the default layer by `GetRaw` and calculate integer raw counts based on `n_counts`

-and log-transformed counts using `Calculate Raw`.
+and log-transformed counts using `CalculateRaw`.

 For large matrices, cells can be `DownSample`d based on labels such as cell types.